Tahuamanu-Orthon

 Human History

 The Tahuamanu-Orthon region has been home to Indigenous peoples for thousands of years, including the Tacana, Machineri, and Yaminawa, whose traditional livelihoods centered on hunting, fishing, shifting agriculture, and gathering of Brazil nuts and other forest products.
 The late 19th and early 20th-century rubber boom transformed the area, with rubber barons exploiting Indigenous and migrant labor under harsh conditions.
-The Acre War (1902–1903) established modern borders with Brazil.
+The Acre War (1899–1903) established modern borders with Brazil.
 After the rubber collapse, Brazil nut harvesting became the economic mainstay, creating seasonal harvesting cycles that continue today.
-Contemporary communities include Indigenous groups, campesinos descended from rubber-era migrants, and recent arrivals seeking land or resources.
-The region's cultural fabric reflects this layered history of forest use, exploitation, and adaptation.
+Some communities within the area derive more than 50% of their annual income from the collection and sale of Brazil nuts and açaí palm fruits.
+[1] Contemporary communities include Indigenous groups, campesinos descended from rubber-era migrants, and recent arrivals seeking land or resources.

 Park History

-Tahuamanu-Orthon was designated as a departmental natural heritage area by the Pando Departmental Government to protect important tracts of southwestern Amazonian rainforest and the biodiversity they harbor.
-Its creation is part of Bolivian efforts to strengthen sub-national protected areas complementing the national SERNAP system.
-The area safeguards critical Brazil nut forests, river corridors, and wildlife habitat in a region undergoing rapid change from road expansion, deforestation, and mining.
+Tahuamanu-Orthon was designated as a departmental natural heritage area on 5 September 2024 through Departmental Law No. 031/2024, signed by the Governor of Pando.
+[1] Its establishment was supported financially by the Andes Amazon Fund and involved eight municipalities: Porvenir, Filadelfia, Bolpebra, Bella Flor, Puerto Rico, Santa Rosa del Abuná, Villa Nueva, and Ingavi San Pedro.
+The area safeguards critical Brazil nut forests, river corridors, and wildlife habitat in a region undergoing rapid change from road expansion, deforestation, and gold mining.
 It forms part of a broader trinational conservation corridor connecting Bolivian, Peruvian, and Brazilian protected areas in the Madre de Dios–Acre–Pando region.
-Management involves coordination with Indigenous and local communities, emphasizing sustainable use of forest resources alongside biodiversity conservation.
+Management involves coordination with Indigenous and local communities—approximately 6,000 inhabitants—emphasizing sustainable use of forest resources alongside biodiversity conservation.
+[2]

 Major Trails And Attractions